pivotal-partner-platform-architecture/pks-demos/elasticsearch-HA/README.md

 Demonstrates deployment of a single node Elasticsearch cluster with persistent volumes.
 Once deployed, we can demonstrate K8S self-healing, BOSH resurrection, and persistence capabilities.

 ## Prerequisites
 1. A provisioned kubernetes cluster with at least 2 worker nodes.
-See PKS documentation to install PKS provision a k8s cluster, and connect via `kubectl`. https://docs.pivotal.io/runtimes/pks/1-0/
+See PKS documentation to install PKS provision a k8s cluster, and connect via `kubectl`.
+[PKS Documentation](https://docs.pivotal.io/runtimes/pks/1-0/)

 2. Please make sure that "Enable Privileged Containers - Use with caution" option is selected for your Plan (Plan 1, Plan 2 etc) under PKS Configuration in Ops Manager.